 Once we confirm your diagnosis, we develop a plan to manage your symptoms using a personalized combination of medication and therapy services.
 Because we are at the forefront of MS research, our scientists influence how we diagnose and treat your condition.

-There is no one test that can confirm you have multiple sclerosis.
+There is no one test that can confirm that you have multiple sclerosis.
 Our experts use the following strategies to determine if you meet the criteria for MS:

 A thorough medical history is necessary to look for clues that tell us when your symptoms began.

-The best imaging test for detecting MS plaques.
+This is the best imaging test for detecting MS plaques.
 Though a diagnosis cannot be based on MRI alone, it may be used to confirm a diagnosis based on medical history and neurological exams.

-May be used to rule out other conditions that have symptoms similar to MS.
+These tests may be used to rule out other conditions that have symptoms similar to MS.

-Looks for heightened levels of antibodies and certain proteins in the spinal fluid that may help point to a diagnosis.
+This test looks for heightened levels of antibodies and certain proteins in the spinal fluid that may help point to a diagnosis.